DmitryUlyanov/typed_print/README.md

-Easily beautify your logs with a drop-in replacement for the `print` function.
 # Example
 The output is colorized based on the argument's type.
 Additionally some keywords can be highlighted (like `Epoch` here).
 If you are printing a sting the numbers are still getting highlighted (`loss` argument).
 ```